LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 As these methods still return observable sequences, you can also use the normal Rx `Subscribe` mechanisms, or use these as inputs to other operators.

-If the source produces values and then errors, you will not receive any of those values—all values received up to that point will be discarded, and the operator will invoke its observer's `OnError` (and in the example above, that will result in the exception being thrown from the `await`).
+If the source produces values and then errors, you will not receive any of those values.
+All values received up to that point will be discarded, and the operator will invoke its observer's `OnError` (and in the example above, that will result in the exception being thrown from the `await`).
 All four operators (`ToArray`, `ToList`, `ToDictionary` and `ToLookup`) handle errors like this.

 ### ToDictionary and ToLookup